evykassirer/playing-the-internship-game/docs/4-At-The-Internship/1_on_1s_and_feedback.md

 I guess before assuming you're gonna have 1:1s with your supervisor/mentor I should realize that not everyone will have this setup.
 But I'd really strongly recommend it - it's very common accross tech and has been very important for my own growth and for my contributions to the companies I've worked at.
 If you don't have 1:1s at your company, consider convincing them to have them.

+### Ask questions in your 1:1s

+Sometimes your manager won't come prepared with things to talk about.
+You can still learn a lot from them by preparing questions to ask and things to talk about.
+Here's [a list of questions I liked](http://a16z.com/2012/08/30/one-on-one/)

 ### How to get good feedback/advice in your 1:1s